Andres-Herbozo/evaluacion4/README.md

 # HealthTrack Test Automation Project

 ## Overview
-This project demonstrates automated testing for the HealthTrack platform, including unit, integration, and regression tests.
+This exercise demonstrates automated testing for the HealthTrack platform, including unit, integration and regression tests.

 ## Features
 - Unit tests with JUnit 5